Some people are starting to believe that value investing is dead.

 Our model is trying to capture that through a combination of short term…medium term…and long term measures of positive price action that increases the odds the stock will stay in favor.
 Meaning it will be a timely selection helping to resolve the 3rd and final flaw of value investing.

 All in all the Zen Ratings applies 115 different factors to find the best stocks.
-The combination of which truly helps overcome the 3 fatal flaws of value investing and is the perfect tool to help you beat the market in 2025 as it should be very much value focused.
+The combination of which truly helps overcome the 3 fatal flaws of value investing and is the perfect tool to help you beat the market in the months and years ahead as it should be very much value focused.

 What to Do Next?